fandredev/portfolio/README.md

 - [EmailJS](https://www.emailjs.com/)
 - [asdf](https://asdf-vm.com/)

+###### Notes: Please, check the .tool-versions before use this project to show versions that i used.

+###### Notes 2: This project use my own back-end write using NestJS: https://github.com/fandredev/portfolio-backend

 ## Clone this repo

-###### Notes: Please, check the .tool-versions before use this project to show versions that i used.

 ```
 git clone git@github.com:fandredev/portfolio.git